gdbgeek/SQLLog/README.md

 -dbschema = Database schema (schema/owner for the SQL table, usually the same as your login or it may be "dbo" if using Windows Authentication)

 -srid = Spatial Reference ID for features eg 2193

+-incremental = Runs in incremental mode set to "Y" to use